 So, apart from any 1990 Champagne you may have access to, what should you be drinking to celebrate partial liberation?

 Fizz is always the obvious choice, and as luck would have it, Piemonte makes some really cracking ones…Alta Langa is a DOCG created in 2011 with the promotion of the wine from its previous DOC from 2002.
-It is a minimum 90% Cardonnay and/or Pinot Noir, with the reminder, if you chose to have it, made up of indigenous, non-aromatic Piemontese variteies.
+It is a minimum 90% Cardonnay and/or Pinot Noir, with the remainder, if you chose to have it, made up of indigenous, non-aromatic Piemontese variteies.
 Always a vintage wine, it is made in the same way as Champagne and ages on the lees (yeast) in the bottle for a minimum of 30 months.
 I would recommend all of the following if you can find them – and they are worth finding: Paolo Berutti, Giulio Cocchi, Contratto, Coppo (combine these two on the same day: visit the amazing cellars in Canelli with me…) Deltetto, Enrico Serafino, Ettore Germano and Marcalberto.

 ‘But we’ve been left out’